idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 ## Problem Statement

 In this example we would like to design a DRL-based controller for the air conditioning of a room.
-The room in this problem is a 2D box presented below:
+The room in this problem is a 2D box shown in [!ref](problem_setup):

 !media problem_statement.png style=display:block;margin-left:auto;margin-right:auto;width:40%;
        id=problem_setup caption=Problem setup for the DRL control example.

-The control problem can then be defined as follows: Try to ensure that the temperature at the sensor position is as close to $297~K$ as possible.
+The control problem can then be defined as follows: control the heat flux at the top of the box such that the temperature at the sensor position is as close to $297~K$ as possible.
 For this, we are allowed to use the current and past values of the temperature at the sensor together with the current and past measurements of the environment temperature.
 Furthermore, we assume the following: